invariant-labs/protocol/docs/docs/aleph_zero/project_structure.md

 Our "Test Helpers" directory is equipped with macros designed to streamline end-to-end testing processes.
 These macros are instrumental in simplifying and enhancing the efficiency of our testing procedures, ensuring the robustness of our contract.

 ### Token
 The "Token" directory is dedicated to the implementation of a fundamental PSP22 token.
-This token serves as a foundational element in our end-to-end tests, enabling us to simulate real-world token interactions and transactions.
+This token serves as a foundational element in our end-to-end tests, enabling us to simulate production-ready token interactions and transactions.

 ### Traceable Result
 In the "Traceable Result" directory, you will find a comprehensive library comprising data structures used in debugging processes.
 In the event of an error, this library generates a detailed stack trace, providing valuable insights that aid in the identification and resolution of issues, thereby promoting the reliability and stability of our contract.